By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Are you your own worse critic?
 Telling yourself you are bad, a failure, and the like is not going to make you do things better.
 Learn to give yourself encouragement and you are likely to make a lot more progress than if you beat yourself up.

 That does not mean you should fail to address your shortcomings.
 Just do that by changing your actions not by calling yourself names.

-Do you just find another self-destructive behavior to take the pains place?
+Do you just find another self-destructive behavior to take the place of the pain?
 Lots of people do the old shoot yourself in the foot thing.

-Daydreaming is the first cousin to dissociation.
-In extreme cases this can be a diagnosable disorder.
+Daydreaming is the first cousin of dissociation.
+In extreme cases, this can be a diagnosable disorder.
 But short of that dissociation disorder, many people have ways of just letting their mind wander away.